Legal Agreement

 MHA’s obligations:

-v Publish House Rules, and maintain an active Liaison Committee for each village and Bedsitters
+• Publish House Rules, and maintain an active Liaison Committee for each Independent Living village

 Occupants’ obligations:

-MHA will capitalize, for refund purposes, alterations and additions carried out for the Occupant and which are approved in writing by MHA, up to a total value of 10% of the amount paid by the Occupant for the Life Right.
-For example, if the Life Right Endowment cost is R600 000, and the incoming Occupant is given permission to carry out desired alterations costing R100 000 (a new kitchen, new fitted cupboards, laminated flooring and the like), only R60 000 (10% of R600 000) of those costs will be capitalized for eventual Refund calculation purposes.
+When a cottage becomes vacant MHA will review the condition of the cottage at that time; for example, consider the age and condition of kitchen fittings, bathrooms, fitted carpeting.
+The basic refurbishment costs to be borne by MHA will be established, and the incoming Occupant will be informed accordingly.
+Over and above that MHA will capitalize, for refund purposes, alterations and additions requested by and carried out for the Occupant at his/her expense and which are approved in writing by MHA, up to a total value of 20% of the amount paid by the Occupant for the Life Right.
+For example, if the Life Right Endowment cost is R1 000 000, and the incoming Occupant is given permission to carry out desired alterations costing R300 000 (a new kitchen, new fitted cupboards, laminated flooring and the like), only R200 000 (20% of R1 000 000) of those costs will be capitalized for eventual Refund calculation purposes.